Configuring the Rendering Service

-Document co-browsing and universal co-browsing both depend on the Unblu Rendering Service.
-This guide describes how to configure the Rendering Service.
+Document co-browsing, universal co-browsing, and conversation recording all depend on the Unblu Rendering Service.
+This article describes how to configure the Rendering Service.

 The Rendering Service application is provided as a Docker image.
 The Docker image is hosted in the Unblu container repository on the Google Container Registry at

 The Collaboration Server uses the Docker API to manage Rendering Service containers.
 You needn’t run Docker containers yourself to use the Rendering Service.

 Each instance of the Rendering Service runs in a separate container.
 In a cluster deployment, the container engine you choose must be one supported by Kubernetes.
 In all other deployment scenarios, the Rendering Service containers must run on the Docker Engine.
 Alternative container engines such as podman aren’t supported.

 The DockerClientConfiguration section of the configuration properties reference provides further details on configuring Docker for the Collaboration Server.